EpocDotFr/crowdmixer/README.md

   <img src="https://raw.githubusercontent.com/EpocDotFr/crowdmixer/master/screenshot.png">
 </p>

-Think about a crowd-powered jukebox that uses your audio player of choice in the backend.
+Think about a web-based, crowd-powered jukebox that uses your audio player of choice in background.

 ## Features